 This article helps school professionals and families better understand the early warning signs of mental illness in children and adolescents and how to intervene so that youth with mental health treatment needs are linked with services.

-The National Child Traumatic Stress Network (NCTSN) explains how children at different ages experience traumatic events and ways that schools can respond.
+The National Child Traumatic Stress Network (NCTSN) explains ways that how children at different ages experience traumatic events and ways that schools can respond.

 This article discusses steps on how to help children manage their feelings after a traumatic event.
 These steps include understanding their fears, offering reassurance, and providing routines that will help them feel loved and secure.